timboudreau/http-test-harness/README.md

   * Clean, intuitive, builder-based API
-  * Fully asynchronous test execution - many tests can be run concurrently, or they can be throttled using a `Semaphore` you pass to your `TestHarnessBuilder`.
+  * Fully asynchronous test execution - many tests can be run concurrently, or they can be throttled using a `Semaphore` you pass to your `TestHarnessBuilder`, and can either be waited for singly or as a group.
   * Simple JSON report generation
   * Configurable serialization (uses Jackson by default)
   * Not tied to any particular testing framework